Continuing Education Activity

-As mentioned above, certain drugs like nitrates are absolutely contraindicated in patients taking PDE5 inhibitors, and therefore ED patients should be advised about not administering the two drugs concomitantly.
-Co-administration of PDE5 inhibitors and nitrates is contraindicated, but if the need arises, thorough hemodynamic monitoring is necessary.
-Some medications like alpha-blockers are needed to relieve concomitant symptoms of BPH in patients with ED and, therefore, require caution with frequent monitoring of blood pressure levels and prompt arrangement of an appointment with a physician if hypotensive symptoms present which may necessitate discontinuation of PDE5 inhibitor.
+Certain drugs like nitrates are absolutely contraindicated in patients taking PDE5 inhibitors, and therefore ED patients should be advised about not administering the two drugs concomitantly.
+Co-administration of PDE5 inhibitors and nitrates is contraindicated, but thorough hemodynamic monitoring is necessary if the need arises.
+Some medications like alpha-blockers are needed to relieve concomitant symptoms of BPH in patients with ED and, therefore, require caution with frequent monitoring of blood pressure levels and prompt arrangement of an appointment with a physician if hypotensive symptoms present, which may necessitate discontinuation of PDE5 inhibitor.
 PDE5 inhibitors should only be administered in stable patients taking alpha-blockers.
-Proper titration and increase dosing in stepwise fashion if co-administered with alpha-blockers.
+Proper titration and increased dosing in a stepwise fashion if co-administered with alpha-blockers.

 PDE5 inhibitors undergo rapid metabolism in the liver, most notably through the CYP3A pathway.
-Similar to the recommendations for the usage of PDE5 inhibitors in renal dysfunction, impairment of hepatic function also warrants starting lower doses and gradual up-titration while monitoring for adverse effects.
+Similar to the recommendations for using PDE5 inhibitors in renal dysfunction, impairment of hepatic function also warrants starting lower doses and gradual up-titration while monitoring for adverse effects.
 Regularly scheduled follow-ups and frequent monitoring for side effects should take place.

-No evidence has emerged concerning the development of any form of dependence or tolerance with the chronic use of PDE5 inhibitors.
-Some recent reports have found them being misused concomitantly with alcohol and illicit drugs.
+No evidence has emerged concerning developing any form of dependence or tolerance with the chronic use of PDE5 inhibitors.
+Some recent reports have found them misused concomitantly with alcohol and illicit drugs.
 A few case reports of seizures and myocardial infarction with the administration of PDE5 inhibitors have come forward, likely due to cerebral vasodilatory and cytochrome P450 inhibition of the illicit drugs that are sometimes taken concurrently with the meds.

-A case study conducted on a middle-aged man who consumed 24 tablets of 100 mg sildenafil and presented with transient visual complications except for a visual field defect and annular scotoma that persisted chronically.
+A case study was conducted on a middle-aged man who consumed 24 tablets of 100 mg sildenafil and presented with transient visual complications, except for a visual field defect and annular scotoma that chronically persisted.

 Enhancing Healthcare Team Outcomes

 Erectile dysfunction can be due to multiple reasons – psychogenic, neurogenic, vascular, or hormonal.
-Therapy with symptomatic management with PDE5 inhibitors should be accompanied by simultaneous removal of the etiology causing ED.
-Hence it is crucial to obtain a relevant history and performing appropriate physical examination.
+Therefore, therapy with symptomatic management with PDE5 inhibitors should be accompanied by simultaneous removal of the etiology causing ED.
+Hence it is crucial to obtain a relevant history and perform an appropriate physical examination.

-Patients with psychogenic causes of ED usually have typical early morning and nocturnal erections but are unable to achieve or maintain an erection during a sexual encounter with a specific partner.
+Patients with psychogenic causes of ED usually have typical early morning and nocturnal erections but cannot achieve or maintain an erection during a sexual encounter with a specific partner.
 These patients will benefit from counseling and a referral to a psychiatrist if unremitting symptoms are present.

-As the above exemplifies, to cover all aspects of ED and use PDE5 inhibitors requires an interprofessional team approach.
-All the clinicians listed above are candidates for starting therapy in the patient, but they need to work across disciplines with each other to ensure safe treatment and minimal adverse effects.
-Along this line, the pharmacist should also have significant involvement, checking for drug-drug interactions, verifying dosing based on the issue (ED vs. pulmonary HTN), and counseling the patients on proper dosing and administration.
+As the above exemplifies, covering all aspects of ED and using PDE5 inhibitors requires an interprofessional team approach.
+All the clinicians listed above are candidates for starting therapy for their patients, but they need to work collaboratively across disciplines to ensure safe treatment and minimal adverse effects.
+The pharmacist should also have significant involvement, checking for drug-drug interactions, verifying dosing based on the issue (ED vs. pulmonary HTN), and counseling the patients on proper dosing and administration.
 Nursing can also help assess treatment effectiveness and patient compliance.
 Both pharmacists and nurses need to be able to contact the prescriber with any concerns they may encounter.
-As clinicians, specialists, nurses, and pharmacists all take an active, collaborative role, PDE5 inhibitor therapy can be most effective for the patient with minimal adverse effects.
+As clinicians, specialists, nurses, and pharmacists all take an active, collaborative role, PDE5 inhibitor therapy can be most effective for patients with minimal adverse effects.
 [Level 5]

-There appear to be new emerging benefits of PDE5 inhibitors in the management of heart failure, prevention of myocardial remodeling post-infarction.
+There appear to be new emerging benefits of PDE5 inhibitors in managing heart failure and preventing myocardial remodeling post-infarction.
 The advantages of using PDE5 inhibitors in these diseases need to be studied extensively for inclusion in the treatment plans for these conditions.

 Due to the increased expression of PDE5 receptors on tumor cells, including colon, breast, lung, bladder, and prostate, these drugs have shown a positive response through increasing apoptosis of cancerous cells and blocking one or more Multidrug-resistant transporters such as P-glycoproteins.

-One study through the chronic administration of PDE5 inhibitors, particularly tadalafil, has given a promising result of reducing pro-inflammatory cytokine levels in patients with type 2 diabetes.
+One study through the chronic administration of PDE5 inhibitors, particularly tadalafil, produced a promising result in reducing pro-inflammatory cytokine levels in patients with type 2 diabetes.

 For patients with co-existent angina, a new drug is available in the market known as ranolazine, which is indicated for prophylactic treatment in chronic angina in patients refractory to first-line antianginal drugs like nitrate and beta-blockers with an added advantage of being safely co-administered with PDE5 inhibitors.

-The most vital modality to enhance efficacy and compliance of PDE5 inhibitors involves providing instructions to the patients regarding appropriate administration and the associated adverse effects that are possible while taking PDE5 inhibitors.
-Since about 30 to 35% of patients do not respond to on-demand administration of PDE5 inhibitors, chronic daily administration of these medications can be a consideration as a reasonable alternative to induce normal sexual functioning with the added advantage of not exhibiting tachyphylaxis.
+The most vital modality to enhancing efficacy and compliance of PDE5 inhibitors involves providing instructions to the patients regarding appropriate administration and the possible adverse effects associated with taking PDE5 inhibitors.
+Since about 30 to 35% of patients do not respond to on-demand administration of PDE5 inhibitors, chronic daily administration of these medications can be considered a reasonable alternative to induce normal sexual functioning with the added advantage of not exhibiting tachyphylaxis.

-A new type of orodispensable sildenafil formulation is in the market, which disintegrates within seconds of ingestion and hence absorbed quickly in the mouth.
-This formulation offers an added advantage in patients with dysphagia and improves adherence due to rapid effect.
+A new type of oro-dispensable sildenafil formulation is on the market, which disintegrates within seconds of ingestion and is absorbed quickly in the mouth.
+This formulation offers an advantage in patients with dysphagia and improves adherence due to rapid effects.

 As an epilogue, the role of PDE5 inhibitors, especially sildenafil and tadalafil, has been well established clinically in erectile dysfunction and pulmonary hypertension.
-Nevertheless, these drugs offer tremendous potential in other areas of medicine like heart failure, peripheral neuropathy, and peripheral arterial disease, which requires extensive research before they can enter the market for the treatment of these disorders.
+Nevertheless, these drugs offer tremendous potential in other areas of medicine like heart failure, peripheral neuropathy, and peripheral arterial disease, which requires extensive research before entering the market for the treatment of these disorders.